noxikoxi/machine-learning/README.md

 :white_check_mark: Get tags from Trump speech.

-:white_check_mark: Get the nouns in the last 10 sentences from Trump’s speech and find the nouns divided by sentencens.
+:white_check_mark: Get the nouns in the last 10 sentences from Trump’s speech and find the nouns divided by sentences.
 Use SpaCy.

 :white_check_mark: Build your own Bag Of Words implementation using tokenizer created before.